Note

 CREATOR OWNER |

-The following permissions are included on the root directory of a file share:
+The root directory of a file share includes the following permissions:

-For more information on these advanced permissions, see the command-line reference for icacls.
+For more information on these permissions, see the command-line reference for icacls.

 Note

-with your own values.
+Sign in to a domain-joined device or a device that has unimpeded network connectivity to the domain controllers (as a Microsoft Entra user if your AD source is Microsoft Entra Domain Services).
+Open a Windows command prompt, and mount the file share by running the following command.
+Replace <YourStorageAccountName>, <FileShareName>, and <YourStorageAccountKey> with your own values.
 If Z: is already in use, replace it with an available drive letter.
-You can find your storage account key in the Azure portal by navigating to the storage account and selecting Security + networking > Access keys, or you can use the Get-AzStorageAccountKey
+You can find your storage account key in the Azure portal by navigating to the storage account and selecting Security + networking > Access keys, or you can use the Get-AzStorageAccountKey PowerShell cmdlet.

-Windows command to mount the share at this stage and not PowerShell.
-If you use PowerShell to mount the share, then the share won't be visible to Windows File Explorer or cmd.exe, and you'll have difficulty configuring Windows ACLs.
+Use the net use command to mount the share at this stage and not PowerShell.
+If you use PowerShell to mount the share, the share isn't visible to Windows File Explorer or cmd.exe, and you have difficulty configuring Windows ACLs.

 net use Z: \\<YourStorageAccountName>.file.core.chinacloudapi.cn\<FileShareName> /user:localhost\<YourStorageAccountName> <YourStorageAccountKey>